opendocsg/slw-judgments-backfill/2013_SGHCR_12/report.md

 **_No reasonable cause of action – O18 r19 (a) of the Rules_**

 16     The law relating to O18 r19(a) is well established.
-See _Ng Chee Weng v Lim Jit Ming Bryan [2012] 1 SLR 457_ (“ _Ng Chee Weng_ ”) where the Court of Appeal held at [112]:
+See _Ng Chee Weng v Lim Jit Ming Bryan <span class="citation">[2012] 1 SLR 457</span>_ (“ _Ng Chee Weng_ ”) where the Court of Appeal held at [112]:

  ...The pleading itself must fail to make out a reasonable cause of action without reference to other evidence before it can be struck out under limb (a)....

 17     The Court of Appeal in _Ng Chee Weng_ also held at [110]:

  ...The draconian power of the court to strike out a claim at the interlocutory stage under limb (a) of O 18 r 19(1) can only be exercised when it is patently clear that there is no reasonable cause of action on the fact of the pleadings.
 The mere fact that a case is weak and not likely to succeed is not a valid ground for striking out a claim under this ground.
-In the Singapore High Court decision of Active Timber Agencies Pte Ltd v Allen & Gledhill [1995] 3 SLR(R) 334 , Rubin J held (at [13]) that:
+In the Singapore High Court decision of Active Timber Agencies Pte Ltd v Allen & Gledhill <span class="citation">[1995] 3 SLR(R) 334</span> , Rubin J held (at [13]) that:

  ...a reasonable cause of action means a cause of action with some prospect of success when only the allegations in the pleadings are considered....Another principle enunciated by the courts over the years underpins the proposition that so long as the statement of claim or the particulars disclose some cause of action or raise some question to be decided by a judge..., the mere fact that the case is weak and not likely to succeed, is no ground for striking it out...